 Your blood helps patients

-Red blood cells go to patients who have lost a lot of blood, for example after an accident or during major surgery, and to patients who cannot make enough red blood cells, for example people with a bone marrow condition.
+Red blood cells go to patients who have lost a lot of blood, for example after an accident or during major surgery, and to patients who cannot make enough red blood cells, for example people with a bone marrow condition or those who recieve cancer traetment.

 Blood plasma is administered to patients with burns or severe blood loss.
-We also create important medicines using blood plasma.
+Also proteins are purified from plasma which are mprocessed into life-saveing medicines.

-Most platelets go to patients with malignant blood diseases, like leukaemia.
-These patients undergo chemotherapy that kills the bone marrow which creates platelets.
+Most platelets go to patients with malignant blood diseases, like leukemia, and other cancer patients.
+When patients undergo chemotherapy blood-forming stem cells in the bone marrow will be inactivated.
 As a result, during chemotherapy these patients often suffer from serious platelet deficiency.
 Donor platelets allow patients to safely weather this dangerous period.

 Scientific research

-A portion of the blood donation is sometimes used for research with the purpose of improving blood transfusion and the treatment of diseases.
-If you do not want your blood to be used for this, you can register an objection.
+A portion of the blood donation can be used for research with the purpose of improving blood transfusion and the treatment of diseases.
+Donors always give permission for research use of part of their donation.
 Sometimes the entire blood donation will be used for research.
 In this case, we will ask for your written permission.